MRC500 automatic wire soldering cell with integrated collaborative robot

 MRC500 soldering robotic cell

-3 reasons to choose the mta MRC500 soldering robotic cell
+6 reasons to choose the mta MRC500 soldering platform

 Classic soldering iron

-The mta soldering iron is the most popular soldering technology probably because most customers are looking to upgrade from hand soldering with the iron.
+mta’s classic iron head for soldering robots is our most popular soldering technology.
+Probably because most customers are upgrading from hand soldering with the iron.

 Solder wire feeder